League of Militant Atheists: Activities

-Under the LMG's guidance, 'Godless collective farms', were formed.
+Under the LMA's guidance, 'Godless collective farms', were formed.
 Yaroslavsky in 1932 thought that the campaign would be successful, when he said:

 There can be no doubt that the fact that the new state of the USSR led by the communist party, with a program permeated by the spirit of militant atheism, gives the reason why this state is successfully surmounting the great difficulties that stand in its way - that neither "heavenly powers" nor the exhortations of all the priests in all the world can prevent its attaining its aims it has set itself.

 The enthusiasm of its new members was notably poor, however, as its dues were left unpaid and only a minority appeared to have great interest in antireligious work.

 The League printed masses of antireligious literature.
 These would mock religious belief.
 The weekly Bezbozhnik reached 500,000 copies per issue in 1931.
 The monthly Bezbozhnik, grew from 28,000 in 1928 to 200,000 in 1931, dropped to 150,000 after 1932, climbed to 230,000 in 1938 and went down 155,000 in 1939.
 The Bezbozhnik u Stanka consistently ran 50,000-70,000 copies per issue, however, it changed from a monthly to a fortnightly in 1929 and continued to produce until it was closed in 1932.
-Yaroslavsky's scholarly monthly for the LMG central committee 'Antireligioznik' (The Antireligious) appeared in 1926, and reached 17,000 circulation in 1929 (it was a 130-page publication), 30,000 in 1930 and 27,000 in 1931.
+Yaroslavsky's scholarly monthly for the LMA central committee 'Antireligioznik' (The Antireligious) appeared in 1926, and reached 17,000 circulation in 1929 (it was a 130-page publication), 30,000 in 1930 and 27,000 in 1931.
 Its material was often repeated over different issues and it was more primitive in its scholarly material than it had been intended.
 It was reduced to 64 pages in 1940, and produced between 40,000 and 45,000 in 1940-41 before it was finally cancelled.

 The League also printed antireligious textbooks.
 An 'Antireligious Textbook for Peasants' was produced between 1927 and 1931, with a circulation of 18,000 for the first edition and 200,000 for the sixth.
 A similar textbook for urban people was created in 1931, followed by a universal amalgamated textbook.

-LMG member, I. A. Shpitsberg began publishing a scholarly journal in the late 1920s called Ateist.
-It was changed to Voinstvuiuschii ateizm (Militant Atheism) in 1931 and it was published by the LMG central council.
+LMA member, I. A. Shpitsberg began publishing a scholarly journal in the late 1920s called Ateist.
+It was changed to Voinstvuiuschii ateizm (Militant Atheism) in 1931 and it was published by the LMA central council.
 In 1932 it was swallowed up by Antireligioznik.